-This is the first documentary I made about Afro-Peruvians.
-It focuses on the dance, and on the history of the Afro-Peruvian community.
+The first documentary I made about Afro-Peruvians, this focuses on the dance, and on the history of the Afro-Peruvian community.
 One hour long, it screened in four festivals and was runner-up for the prize of Best Documentary in the San Diego Black Film Festival.
 It has also been broadcast over individual PBS stations.

-A Zest for Life stars Lalo Izquierdo, who is one of the three principals in Masters of Rhythm; in fact, it was Izquierdo's talent, chrisma, and knoweldge of the history and culture of his community, and willingness to participate in another project, which led me to make additional trips to Peru to film Masters of Rhythm.
+A Zest for Life stars Lalo Izquierdo, one of the three principals in Masters of Rhythm; in fact, it was Izquierdo's talent, chrisma, and knoweldge of the history and culture of his community which led me to make additional trips to Peru to film Masters of Rhythm.
 In A Zest for Life, Izquierdo is ably complimented by singer-songwriter Jorge Luis Jasso, by bassist Vladimir Vukanovich, by the performing group de Rompe y Raja, and others.OR purchase on DVD with PayPal:

 "...a treasure chest of songs....performed by the great torch-bearers of the musical culture...."
 (Raúl de Gama for World Music Report)

-There are songs by famous percussionists Lalo Izquierdo and Huevito who are also singer-songwriters, songs performed by the group "de Rompe y Raja," a number by singer-songwriter Jorge Luis Jasso, a track in which the guitar of Coco Linares accompanies the percussion made by the feet of Lalo Izquierdo and Huevito as they dance an Afro-Peruvian zapateo, and a solo cajón number in which Lalo Izquierdo plays rhythms from North and South America.
+There are songs by famous percussionists Lalo Izquierdo and Huevito (who are also singer-songwriters), songs performed by the group "de Rompe y Raja," a track by singer-songwriter Jorge Luis Jasso, another in which the guitar of Coco Linares accompanies the percussion made by the feet of Lalo Izquierdo and Huevito as they dance Afro-Peruvian zapateo, and a solo cajón number in which Lalo Izquierdo plays rhythms from North and South America.

-A documentary focused on southern Indian classical bharatanatyam dance and music, this hour-long documentary includes mostly performance and interviews.
-The performers come from a group called "Kalanjali: Dances of India" that maintains performers in India, in Chennai, and a dance academy in the USA, in Berkeley.
+Focused on southern Indian classical bharatanatyam dance and music, this hour-long documentary consists mostly of performance and interviews.
+The performers come from a group called

-This hour-long documentary is most memorable for the lively, fast-paced performances of the dancers of the California-based group, Te Mana 'O Te Ra.
-Te Mana 'O Te Ra have performed throughout the United States as well as in Hawaii and Tahiti, itself
+This hour-long documentary is constructed around the lively, fast-paced performances of the dancers of the California-based group, Te Mana 'O Te Ra.
+The dancers and musicians of Te Mana 'O Te Ra have performed throughout the United States as well as in Hawai'i and Tahiti.

-All numbers are accompanied by live music under the leadership of Rey Aguilar; the dancers are directed by his wife, Lisa Aguilar.
-In addition, the documentary features a section of performance by the Tahitian group from Hawaii's Polynesian Cultural Center - not to be missed!
+Musical director Rey Aguilar leads a group whose instruments are a wide variety of drums along with a mandolin.
+The dancers, who make their own costumes by hand, are directed by his wife, Lisa Aguilar.
+In addition to Te Mana 'O Te Ra, the documentary features a section of performance by the Tahitian group from Hawai'i's Polynesian Cultural Center - not to be missed!